stridecolossus/JOVE/doc/blog/part 2 - triangle demo/instance.md

 2. Specifying any extensions we require for our application
 3. Populating a JNA structure descriptor for the instance
 4. Creating the instance given this descriptor

-5. Attaching a diagnostics handler for logging and error reporting
+We will also enable the diagnostics extension to support logging and error reporting.

 So let's get cracking.